PROJECT

 The heavily urban nature of the catchment provides a perfect opportunity to inspire volunteers into caring for and championing their waterways.
 The tributary network includes the Stanford, Ifield, Tilgate, Baldhorns and Broadfield brooks.

-The community of Crawley – a densely populated and growing town – and surrounding areas such as Horley will be given extensive opportunities to learn about the river network on their doorstep.
+The community of Crawley – a densely populated and growing town – and surrounding areas such as Horley and Ifield will be given extensive opportunities to learn about the river network on their doorstep.

 Residents will be invited to sign up to guided walks and talks as well as outdoor and indoor education sessions.